MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/step-1--the-new-device-is-identified.md

 ---
-title: Step 1 The New Device is Identified
+title: Step 1 the New Device is Identified
 description: Step 1 The New Device is Identified ms.date: 11/18/2021
 ---